San Ysidro Border Crossing Wait Times & Forecast

 Tourist and family travel peaks during summer school breaks.
 Saturday and Sunday volumes are elevated throughout the summer months.

 Commuters cross early to reach jobs in San Diego.
-Waits are shorter than weekday peaks but consistent — a good window for SENTRI and Ready Lane users especially.
+Waits are shorter than the usual weekday peaks, especially for SENTRI and Ready Lane users.

 Often the lowest-wait window on a non-holiday weekday.
 Worth targeting if your schedule allows flexibility.